terrainoob/cave_lords/README.md

 1. Because game dev is a very different way of thinking from web dev and this will stretch the programming muscles
 2. Because I'm a big gamer and I've always wanted to understand better how this stuff works.
 3. Because it seemed like folks were interested in this, so it should make for an entertaining show.
-4. Because I keep wanting to play this game but nobody's made it yet!
-So we will!
+4. Because I keep wanting to play this game, but nobody's made it yet!
+So *we* will!
 5. Because I want to, so there!

 ## Concepts we'll dig into (not exhaustive)